srivardhansajja/stay-safe/README.md

 ## Motivation

-We are motivated to create an application that will protect the safety others.
+We are motivated to create an application that will protect the safety of others.
 'Stay Safe' allows the user to request help when they may be otherwise incapable of doing so.

 ## Risks to Project Completion